intuitivedocs/Resources/_content/Books.markdown

 The books below can be found in the Intuitive book library

 - Developing a react edge *[1939902126]*
+- Domain-driven Design: Tackling Complexity in the Heart of Software *[0321125215]*
 - HTML and CSS web standards solutions *[1430216069]*
 - Software Project Survival Guide (Developer Best Practices) *[1572316217]*
 - Software Requirements (Dv-Best Practices) *[0735606315]*